hjferguson/reddit-ML/README.md

 🟢 I've provided a subreddits.txt file with popular subreddits.
 Add/remove where you find necessary.
 Subreddits that have strict title formatting perform better than subreddits that are more randomized or media focused.

+🟢Install node.js if not already on system. https://nodejs.org/

 🟢 Run the 'main.py' program

 ⛔⛔I recommend not touching any part of the code that uses the 'time' module.
 Reddit has specific rules with their API and if you make too many requests